Disciplinary Regulations

 The associate dean will determine the number and scope of courses a student on academic probation for low GPA may take during the probationary period.
 Limitations may include:

-- the maximum number of hours the student can take during a semester,
+• the maximum number of hours the student can take during a semester,

-- the sequential priority for scheduling previous courses that must be retaken and new courses which may be allowed, and
+• the sequential priority for scheduling previous courses that must be retaken and new courses which may be allowed, and

-- the nature and extent of any counseling or remedial action deemed necessary.
+• the nature and extent of any counseling or remedial action deemed necessary.

-Advisors will monitor probationary students throughout the semester using monthly reports from professors on attendance and grades.
+Advisors will monitor probationary students throughout the semester through reports from professors on attendance and grades.
 If the student does not earn a 2.0 or above, and their cumulative GPA is not 2.0 or above at the end of the semester, the student will continue probation for another semester.
 When the student has earned a semester 2.0 or above with a cumulative GPA of 2.0 or above, they will be released from academic probation.

 Academic Dismissal